AaronPresley/whack-a-mole/README.md

 ### Game Renderer

-Currently the `GameRenderer` object I made is just generating dumb HTML and spitting it out on the page.
+Currently the `GameRenderer` object is just generating dumb HTML and spitting it out on the page.
 I could have used a library like React or Mustache, but wanted to limit complexity and number of required libs.